 The first thing I noticed about pasta dough is how different it is from bread dough or pastry dough.
 It is so much tougher; one can see why a pasta machine is a necessity for all but the most butch and hairy of Italian housewives.
 However, it is also far more forgiving in that you can manhandle it almost as much as you like – it contains no butter.
 As such, making simple pastas, such as tagliatelle, shouldn’t intimidate you one little bit.
 Though, I’ve been warned that making ravioli is a lot more time-consuming and frustrating.
 There will be more on that a little later on this week.

 I’m sorry if this post is a little short and lacking in the humour department – I haven’t the time to properly dedicate myself to food bloggery at this particularly instance in time.
-A few chauvinistic quips came to mind when writing this post, but such things are inadvisable in a world populated entirely by the opposite sex.
+A few chauvinistic quips came to mind when writing this post, but such things are inadvisable in a world populated entirely by the opposite sex where you are looking for a partner with who you can practiced delayed orgasm sex.
 It appears as though I’m finally learning a little self-control, though how long this development will last I cannot say.
 Perhaps I shall revert to my former self upon re-entering Aberystwyth next week – it’s the sea air that does it.
 People blame the sea air for everything in Aberystwyth.

 • 200g “00” grade flour